johnmavro/Machine-Learning-Optimization/README.md

 | Adam  |      |     |     |
 | Block Coordinate Descent | 29 | 86.83 % | 39.26 s |

-(gamma=1, alpha=2)
+CIFAR10 with linearization of the loss:

-The following results are obtained on a multi-layer-perceptron with 1 hidden layer with 1500 neurons each and using the Cifar10 dataset + linearization of the loss.
+1 hidden layer with 1500 neurons each.

 |  Opt.
 Method | Epochs | Test accuracy | Training time |
 | ----- | ----- | ----- | ----- |